centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-broker-stream-connector.md

 It takes two parameters into account: `category` and `element`.
 We have already seen both in the previous section.
 The category is an integer from 1 to 7, or the value 65535.
-The `element` gives details of the event, for example, for the *category NEB*, *elements* are *Acknowledgement*, *Comment*, etc. given as integers.
+The `element` parameter gives details of the event, for example, for the *category NEB*, *elements* are *Acknowledgement*, *Comment*, etc. given as integers.